---->

 emit (effluvia), and to which signals other bodies reacted

-automatically and invariantly as robots.
+automatically and invariantly as robots when signals reached them.
 Despite Gilbert producing

-the strongest disproofs of Aristotle's ideas and methods, his
+the strongest disproofs of many of Aristotle's ideas and methods, his

 robotic response theory was commonly misinterpreted as an Aristotle